kunlee0910/kunlee0910.github.io/_pages/presentations.md

 {% include base_path %}

-I enjoy presenting my work at academic seminars and conferences.
+I enjoy presenting my work at multidisciplinary seminars and conferences.
 Please reach out if you are looking for a seminar presenter!

 ## Seminars & Invited Talks